skorch-dev/skorch/docs/user/LLM.rst

 Thanks to the ability to understand text, a LLM should be perfectly capable to classify this review to be either positive or negative.
-With the help of skorch and pretrained Hugging Face models, we can perform this type of prediction in a convenient way.
+With the help of skorch and pre-trained Hugging Face models, we can perform this type of prediction in a convenient way.
 Let's show how this looks in code:

 .. code:: python